DTA32/flux-gitops/README.md

     kubectl get certificate -n envoy                 # READY True per hostname flux get image policy -A

-A policy reports `version list argument cannot be empty` until its repo has built once with the `<ts>-<sha>` scheme — Flux's way of saying no tag matched the filter yet.
-When one does, check the tag really has a timestamp prefix: `-3d895b7` with nothing before the dash means `${CI_PIPELINE_STARTED}` did not resolve in Woodpecker, and nothing will deploy.

 ## Day-to-day

 - **Deploy an automated image** (list in [images/README.md](images/README.md)): push to the app